diegomendezp/Ironhack-lectures-v3/content/module3/01-Week1/Day 1/00 React - Intro.md

-- **Speed - **React enables us to mainain a clear project structure which speeds the development.
+- **Speed - **React enables us to mainain a clear project structure which speeds up the development.
 Component-based design makes it quicker to develop the app.